ManasDevHub00/45-Days-Training-Assignments/README.md

-# 45-Days-Internship-Assignments
+# 45-Days-Training-Assignments

 # Assignment 1 – Basic Python

 ### Data Science with AI/ML

-This repository contains the solutions for Assignment 1 of the 45 Days Summer Internship Program.
+This repository contains the solutions for Assignment 1 of the 45 Days Summer Training Program.

 ## Topics Covered